Fort Lauderdale Failure to Read Implied Consent For Refusals Attorneys

 If you refused to take a chemical test and the officer did not warn you of the consequences, you should demand a formal review hearing within ten days of your arrest.
 At this hearing, you can argue that you were not warned of the consequences of refusal, and the administrative suspension should be invalidated.
 At your trial, any evidence of the refusal should be deemed inadmissible if the law enforcement officer did not provide the warning.

-Our Failure to Read Implied Consent For Refusals Attorney in Fort Lauderdale Can Help
+Our Fort Lauderdale Failure to Read Implied Consent For Refusals Attorney Can Help

 Getting your driver’s license back after a suspension is not always easy, even when you have the right to do so.
 At Meldon Law, our Fort Lauderdale failure to read implied consent for refusals attorney can help you prepare for the administrative hearing and represent you at trial to give you the best chance of a positive outcome.
 Call us today at 800-373-8000 or fill out our online form to schedule a free consultation and to learn of your legal options.